Updated: Mar 1

 While ranked third on the list, the nutrients in nuts and seeds are not as bioavailable because of their high phytate content.
 You can reduce the effect of phytates by soaking them overnight and then dehydrating or roasting them.
 This will break down much of the phytic acid, improving nutrient absorption.

 This is great news for chocolate lovers!
-Cacao does also contain high levels of phytic acid, but they’re large broken down during the chocolate-making process.
+Cacao does also contain high levels of phytic acid, but they’re largely broken down during the chocolate-making process.
 In addition to the high macro- and micronutrient content, cacao also contains high levels of antioxidants which are helpful in reducing inflammation.

 Fish and Shellfish